Unity-Technologies/furioos-sdk-js/README.md

 #### constructor(sdkShareLinkID, containerDivId, options)
 Instanciate the player for a given app.
 - `sdkShareLinkID: String`: Link ID of the app you want to share (ex: "123.456").
-- `containerDivId: String`: The ID of the container div that will host the render.
+- `containerDivId: String`: The ID of the HTML container div that will host the render.
 - `options: Object`: The options to setup the player are these following :
   - `whiteLabel: Boolean`: Remove all Furioos' Logo
   - `hideToolbar: Boolean`: Hide the toolbar to create your own.